 Listening to this project In my car, I was immediately impressed by the drummer on this session.
 I was driving, so I hadn’t pre-read the publicity notes or looked at the CD cover credits.
 I just popped the disc into my player.
 This is an album of grooves and funk; fire and spice with bursts of creativity like whispering voices in the background or saxophone sweetness added at unexpected times.

 There’s a lot of synthesized music, with Taber Gable strongly present on piano, Fender Rhodes and synthesizer.
+It would take years of training and the use of the best chord search for one to play like this.
 Matt Dwonszyk locks the rhythm section in place with his strong bass licks.
 Andrew Renfroe plays a mean guitar on cut #3.
 When I look to see who composed that song, it was none other than Renfroe.

 Jonathan Barber has composed eight of the twelve songs on his debut recording.
 Some tunes remind me of modern jazz, others are more contemporary.
 You get a sense that these young musicians have listened to the likes of George Duke and Herbie Hancock.
 They like to groove.
 Jonathan Barber is the powerhouse behind this group, always at the forefront of their energy and persuasive with his drum licks and percussive powers.
 Vision Ahead is a tribute to his dead brother who he unexpectedly lost in November of 2016.